1-54 Art Fair Marrakesh: What to Expect, Why go Now!

 Although the weather might be chilly and Marrakech tends to suffer from a wintertime smog inversion, our answer is still a resounding yes.

-The fair itself is a worthwhile destination.
+The 1-54 Art Fair itself is a worthwhile destination.
 But when combined with all of the collateral programming at galleries and museums and even riads, it makes February in Marrekesh a must for the art-interested traveler.

 Leave a Reply